 Cavities are large holes in the diamond where a surface crystal may have been removed, also very bad for the stability of the stone.

 Bruted is the term that refers to a way of polishing the very edge of the diamond, called the “gridle”.
 At the very edge of a gemstone, there is a flat spot.
-It can be thin, thick, and every variation, but it should be finished in someway.
+It can be thin, thick, and everywhere in between, but it should be finished in someway.
 If the edge isn’t well done, or there is a feather or a gouge in this area, it is called Bearding.

 Internal graining is only seen under magnification and is simply the way the diamond’s atomic structure flowed when it formed.
 It can be present to a greater or lesser degree, and is unique to each diamond.

 Needles are long thin diamond crystals inside the gemstone.